JuanCarcedo/jca-python-projects/README.md

 Some of the projects are common 'first programs' for beginners.
 ## Instructions
 - Check requirements.
 - Execute 'main.py' to see how the program works.
+Otherwise, execute the only file in the folder.
 - For API projects, please note that you will need to modify some of the variables.
   *You will not find my keys in the programs.
 Also, you may want to use environment variables.
 Feel free to include the required code to do so.
 ## Projects